 Brahms.
 String Sextet No. 1 in B flat Major Op.
 18. Yehudi Menuhin and Arpad Gerecz, violins.
 Ernst Wallfisch and Karen Tuttle, violas.
 Pablo Casals and Madeline Foley, cellos.
 Prades.
 July 3, 1955.

 Brahms.
-Quintet for clarinet and strings Op.
+Clarinet Quintet Op.
 115. David Oppenheim, clarinet.
 Sandor Vegh and Arpad Gerecz, violins.
 Ernst Wallfisch, viola.
 Madeline Foley, cello.
 Prades.
 July 12, 1955.

 Schubert.
 Quintet in C Major D. 956.
 Sandor Vegh and Arpad Gerecz, violins.
 Ernst Wallfisch, viola.
 Pablo Casals and Madeline Foley, cellos.
 Prades.
 July 17, 1955.